 Is there anything Steve Martin can't do?
 In addition to being one of the world's most beloved comedians and actors, he's also a writer, a musician, a magician, and an art enthusiast.
-To celebrate his birthday (he turns 73 today), here are 10 things you might not have known about Steve Martin.
+Here are 10 things you might not have known about Steve Martin.

 Thanks to a girlfriend who got a job dancing on The Smothers Brothers Comedy Hour, Martin landed a gig writing for the show.
 He had absolutely no experience as a writer at the time.
-He shared an office with Bob Einstein—better known to some as Super Dave Osborne or Marty Funkhauser—and won an Emmy for writing in 1969.
+He shared an office with late Bob Einstein—Albert Brooks's brother, who is better known to some as Super Dave Osborne or Curb Your Enthusiasm's Marty Funkhauser—and won an Emmy for writing in 1969.

 While he was writing for the Smothers Brothers, but before he was famous in his own right, Martin was on an episode of The Dating Game.
 (Spoiler alert: He wins.
 But did you have any doubt?)